harlott/nuclearest-js/README.md

 #### fetch (enhanced)

- This is a HOF (High Order Function) to enhance standard fetch.
+ This is a proxy method to enhance standard fetch.

  **Features:**
  - universal: use [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch)